Selling Your House During Military PCS in Florida

 Closing Remotely With Power of Attorney

 Florida Statute §709.2101 governs powers of attorney in the state.
 If you've already shipped out, you can designate a trusted person (spouse, family member, attorney) to sign closing documents on your behalf.
-Military-specific POAs executed through JAG are accepted by most Florida title companies.
-Max Cohen and the FL Home Buyers team have closed dozens of deals with POA signers for military families who were already at their next station or overseas.
+Military-specific POAs executed through JAG are accepted by many Florida title companies, but the title company still needs to review the document before closing.

 Related Questions